 Dry time vs. Cure Time.
 Dry time is the recommended length of time between coats of product, often called recoat time, and cure time is the length of time recommended before subjecting your finished project to daily use.
 The generally accepted average curing times for water-based products is 21 days, and 30 days for oil-based products - based on a recommended 70 degrees F (21 degrees C) and 70% humidity.
 You can use a piece lightly after about 7 days, but be cautious as the finish will still be curing for another 2 to 3 weeks.
 Different paints will have different drying and curing times, and temperature and humidity affect drying and curing.
 Cooler temperatures (think inside or winter outside) and high humidity levels (outside, summer) can prolong a paint’s drying time.
 You can tell if a water-based product is dry by touching it - if it is cool to the touch, it's NOT dry.
 If you can sand a water-based topcoat to a powder, it IS dry.
 There are two ways to tell if it is an oil-based product is dry - if it is no longer tacky and it doesn't smell, it is dry.

-PREPARATION – TO SEAL or NOT TO SEAL?
+PREPARATION – APPLY A BASE SEAL or NOT?

-Fusion Mineral Paint Porosity.
+Fusion Mineral Paint.
 Because Fusion Mineral Paint has a built-in topcoat, it is less porous, so it generally does not require a liquid sealer prior to applying the transfer, provided you allow adequate drying time of 72 hours minimum, 7 days recommended.
 This time, as mentioned above, can fluctuate based on the ambient conditions.
-If you would feel more comfortable applying a sealer to Fusion Mineral Paint before the transfer, you can use Fusion’s Tough Coat Matte Wipe-on Poly for lighter colors, or Fusion’s Stain & Finishing Oil All-in-One in Clear for darker colors.
+If you would feel more comfortable applying a sealer to Fusion Mineral Paint before the transfer, you can use Fusion’s Tough Coat Matte Wipe-on Poly for lighter colors, or Fusion’s Stain & Finishing Oil All-in-One in Natural for darker colors.
 Fusion’s Tough Coat is a quality matte sealer, but can cause streaking on darker colors.
 If you choose to use on darker colors, which I have, just ensure the paint has had adequate time to dry, and apply the Tough Coat in a thin and even coat.

-Chalk-Paint & Paints without topcoat built-in.
+Chalk-Paint & Paints without built-in topcoat.
 When using chalk paints and mineral type paints without a “built-in topcoat,” sealing with a liquid topcoat over the paint can increase the bond of transfer to surface.
 It reduces the porosity of the surface and increases adhesion of transfer.
-IOD has found that General finishes 450, a water based liquid topcoat, has a high compatibility with other brands, and is a great option.
+IOD has found that General Finishes 450, a water based liquid topcoat, has a high compatibility with other brands, and is a great option.
 You should check with your paint manufacturer for sealer compatibility.

 APPLICATION OF TRANSFER.